Sierra Madre Occidental pine–oak forests: Flora

 The pines and oaks are especially important as there are so many different species of each including a number of endemics.
 Predominant conifers among the 27 species found here include Apache pine (Pinus engelmannii), Chihuahua pine (Pinus leiophylla), Mexican pinyon (Pinus cembroides), Lumholtz's pine (Pinus lumholtzii), Yécora pine (Pinus pseudostrobus), Rocky Mountain Douglas-fir (Pseudotsuga menziesii subsp. glauca), and Mexican Douglas-fir (Pseudotsuga lindleyana).

-Oaks (Quercus) are the dominant broadleaf trees, with 21 different species found including Quercus albocincta, Arizona oak (Q. arizonica) Q. carmenensis, Q. chihuahuensis, Q. cordifolia, Q. durifolia, Emory oak (Q. emoryi), Q. grisea, Mexican blue oak (Q. oblongifolia), Q. santaclarensis, and Q. tarahumara.
+Oaks (Quercus) are the dominant broadleaf trees, with 21 different species found including Quercus albocincta, Arizona oak (Q. arizonica) Q. carmenensis, Q. chihuahuensis, Q. durifolia, Emory oak (Q. emoryi), Q. grisea, Mexican blue oak (Q. oblongifolia), Q. santaclarensis, Q. striatula, and Q. tarahumara.
 Madroño (Arbutus xalapensis and A. arizonica) is found in association with oaks.
 Q. carmenensis and Q. deliquescens are two oaks endemic to the sky islands portion of the ecoregion.

 Fauna

-The forests are home to more than 300 species of birds, including golden eagle (Aquila chrysaetos) military macaw (Ara militaris), acorn woodpecker (Melanerpes formicivorus), and Mexican spotted owl (Strix occidentalis lucida).
+The forests are home to more than 300 species of birds, including golden eagle (Aquila chrysaetos), military macaw (Ara militaris), acorn woodpecker (Melanerpes formicivorus), and Mexican spotted owl (Strix occidentalis lucida).
 Endemic species include the tufted jay (Cyanocorax dickeyi), green-striped brushfinch (Arremon virenticeps), and thick-billed parrot (Rhynchopsitta pachyrhyncha) which is now endangered from trapping for collections.
 The eared quetzal (Euptilptis neoxenus) is a near-endemic, ranging from the sky islands of southern Arizona through the Sierra Madre Occidental to the western Trans-Mexican Volcanic Belt pine–oak forests.
 The imperial woodpecker (Campephilus imperialis), once native to the mountains, is now thought to be extinct.

 Mammals include the Coues deer (Odocoileus virginianus couesi), American black bear (Ursus americanus), cougar (Puma concolor), and jaguar (Panthera onca).
 The Mexican grizzly bear (Ursus arctos horribilis) is now thought to be extinct.
 The Mexican wolf (Canis lupus baileyi) was once common in the mountains but by the late 20th century was thought to be extinct in the wild.
 They were saved from extinction by a joint US-Mexican captive breeding program.
 The wolves were reintroduced to the wild in the US in 1998 and Mexico in 2011, and now inhabit portions of the ecoregion in Arizona, New Mexico, Chihuahua, and Sonora.

 The many reptiles include the rock rattlesnake (Crotalus lepidus), twin-spotted rattlesnake (Crotalus pricei), ridgenose rattlesnake (Crotalus willardi), and some spiny lizards (Sceloporus clarki, S. jarrovii, S. scalaris and S. virgatus).

 Finally, the mountains are an important stage in the migration route of monarch butterflies.